John Stevens Henslow: Early career

 Henslow is remembered as friend and mentor to his pupil Charles Darwin, and for inspiring him with a passion for natural history.
 The two met in 1828.
 Earlier that year, Darwin joined the course and along with other students helped to collect plants of Cambridgeshire.
 Henslow became his tutor, and it was not long before he marked out Darwin as a promising student.
 In 1830 Henslow experimented on varying the conditions of garden grown wild plants to produce various forms of the plant.
 In 1835 Henslow published Principles of Descriptive and Physiological Botany as a textbook based on this lecture course.

 In the summer of 1831 Henslow was offered a place as naturalist to sail aboard the survey ship HMS Beagle on a two-year voyage to survey South America, but his wife dissuaded him from accepting.
 Seeing a perfect opportunity for his protégé, Henslow wrote to the ship's captain Robert Fitzroy telling him that Darwin was the ideal man to join the expedition team.
 During the voyage, Darwin corresponded with Henslow, and collected plants with him in mind.
 In particular, when first arriving at the Galápagos Islands Darwin noted "I certainly recognize S America in Ornithology, would a botanist?", and went on to collect plant specimens carefully labelled by island and date.
 He also labelled the mockingbirds he caught, and initially thought these were varieties but while arranging these bird specimens on the last lap of the voyage he began wondering if they could be species, a possibility which would "undermine the stability of Species".
 Henslow's teaching continued to influence Darwin's work on evolution.

-Besides Darwin, other famous students of Henslow included Miles Joseph Berkeley, Cardale Babington, Leonard Jenyns, Richard Thomas Lowe and William Hallowes Miller.
+Besides Darwin, other famous students of Henslow included Miles Joseph Berkeley, Cardale Babington, Leonard Jenyns, Richard Lowe, and William Miller.